Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Scoped values

-The preview version of this feature, allows sharing immutable data between threads and components.
-Scoped values are preferred over thread local variables, especially when using a large number of virtual threads.
-This feature improves the readability and robustness of the code.
+The preview version of this feature allows immutable data to be shared between threads and components.
+Scoped values are preferred over thread-local variables, especially when using a large number of virtual threads.
+This feature improves code readability and robustness.

-Disable dynamic agent loading – this change is aimed at improving the integrity of the JVM by alerting on loading agents dynamically while the application is running.
-The goal is to improve the balance between service changes and code integrity and to ensure that most tools are not affected by the change.
+The disallowance of dynamic agent loading – this change aims to improve the integrity of the JVM by alerting to agents being dynamically loaded during application runtime.
+The goal is to improve the balance between serviceability changes and code integrity and to ensure that most tools are not affected by this change.

 Key encapsulation mechanism API